 All of the Company's operations are located in Najran, Saudi Arabia.
-For management purposes, the Company is organized into business units based on the main types of activities and has two reportable operating segments, as follows:
+For management purposes, the Company is organized into business units based on the main types of activities and has three reportable operating segments, as follows:

-- Al Masane mine segment represents extraction and production of the base metals i.e. copper and zinc concentrates and byproducts like precious metals i.e. gold and silver dores; - Mount Guyan mine segment represents extraction and production of the precious metals i.e. gold and silver dores; and - Corporate is responsible for effective management and governance including funding of the projects.
+- Al Masane mine segment represents extraction and production of the base metals i.e. copper and zinc concentrates and byproducts like precious metals i.e. gold and silver dores; - Mount Guyan mine segment represents extraction and production of the precious metals i.e. gold and silver dores; - Moyeath mine segment represents an expansion project of Al Masane mine and is involved in extraction and production of the base metals i.e. copper and zinc concentrates (refer note (a) below); and - Corporate is responsible for effective management and governance including funding of the projects.
 The presentation of Corporate information does not represent an operating segment.

 No operating segments have been aggregated to form the above reportable operating segments.
 The Chief Executive Officer monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment and is considered to be the Company's chief operating decision maker.
-Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the financial statements.
+Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the interim condensed financial statements.
 However, the Company's severance fees, zakat and income taxes are managed on corporate basis and are not allocated to operating segments.